 The iconic bagpipes that welcome the listener to the album aren’t bagpipes at all.
 The sound was produced by a custom analog keyboard synth patch by Earle’s keyboardist, Ken Moore.
 Earle has also admitted it was the first time he played mandolin, and he only knew two chords.

-Released as a single from his third album, ‘Copperhead Road,’ its become a modern day outlaw country anthem that cemented his place in music history.
+Released as a single in 1988 from his third album, ‘Copperhead Road,’ its become a modern day outlaw country anthem that cemented his place in music history.
 It reached number 10 on the U.S. Billboard Mainstream Rock Tracks chart, and has sold over a million digital downloads as of 2017.
 The album reached number 56 on the Billboard Album Chart.

 Its staying power can be credited to the honesty and tragedy of the song, and the blending of classic three-chord country western structure and narrative into more mainstream rock.
 It’s been covered by, and has inspired musicians across multiple genres since its release 34 years ago.

 Even American metal band DevilDriver included a version of the song on their album 2018 ‘Outlaws 'til the End Vol. 1’